fewlaps/quitnow-cache/README.md

 Are the keys case sensitive?
 ---------------------------
 By default, yes.
-But you can also specify it at building time.
+But you can specify it at building time.

 ```java
 new QNCache.Builder().caseSensitiveKeys(true).build(); // "key" and "KEY" will be different items